strongdm/accessbot/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/strongdm/accessbot)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/strongdm/accessbot/accessbot?label=tests)

+**Thank you for your interest in AccessBot.
+As a result of the positive feedback we have received about the AccessBot project, we want to further invest in our core product offering to deliver functionality that will address similar challenges.
+We will give time and attention to the development of these feature sets over the next few quarters.**

+**In the meantime,  we are freezing the current version of [AccessBot v2.0.78](https://github.com/strongdm/accessbot/releases/tag/2.0.78) and have halted any non-critical bug fixes.
+We’ll continue to support the existing version while we work to build out the core product to meet similar use cases to those that AccessBot serves.
+Let us know if you have any questions about how this might impact you or the projects you are working on.**

-**IMPORTANT: The Slack Classic implementation has been deprecated.
-In case you're still using it, please migrate ASAP to the [Slack Bolt implementation](https://github.com/strongdm/accessbot/blob/main/docs/slack/CONFIGURE_SLACK.md).**
+*The Slack Classic implementation has been deprecated.
+In case you're still using it, please migrate ASAP to the [Slack Bolt implementation](https://github.com/strongdm/accessbot/blob/main/docs/slack/CONFIGURE_SLACK.md).*

 AccessBot is a chatbot that manages access to strongDM (SDM) resources through temporary grants.
 Some main features are: